 Nearly 100% of our undergraduate teacher program candidates receive teaching placements upon graduation, 80% are hired in the Dallas/Fort Worth metroplex and students have a near 100% pass rate on the Texas State Certification Exam.
-Fort Worth ISD teacher salaries start at $53,000 for students with a master’s degree.
+Fort Worth ISD teacher salaries start at $53,000.

 To qualify for admission, applicants must fulfill the following requirements:

 - Prior to enrollment, complete a bachelor’s degree earned from and conferred by an accredited institution of higher education in a field related to English, mathematics, science, or social studies.

 - Complete 12-15 hours of content area coursework (12 hours of English or social studies, or 15 hours of math or science) with a grade of C or higher.